 4. Confidentiality and privacy

-It is a condition of enrolment with us that you give us permission to respond to third parties (including other RTOs) requesting confirmation of the authenticity of any certification (testamurs or statements of authority) that we have issued to you.
+It is a condition of enrolment with us that you give us permission to respond to any third party (such as other RTOs) requesting confirmation of the authenticity of any certification (testamurs or statements of authority) that we have issued to you.
+From October 2021, Plenty Training’s PDF and paper testamurs (i.e., the certificate that we issue you upon successful course completion) contain a QCODE that allows independent parties to easily verify the authenticity of your certification online.
+This includes verification of your name, the units you were awarded, the certificate number and date of issue.

 Google Adwords Conversion Tracking: Plenty Training may utilise Google Adwords Conversion tracking to help us collect general usage statistics on how many site visitors have clicked on our Google ads and made an enquiry or purchase with us.
 This may be tracked using cookies which do not contain any personal identifiable information and expire within 30 days.
 For more information or to opt out of this service, please refer to Google Advertising Policies and Principles.